butterfly-ops/docs/settings.md

 without additional effort.
 You can check [this page](https://thebutterfly.io/docs/#/migrations?id=settings) to learn how to create settings using `Migrations`.

 ### Updating Setting Values

+After creating Settings, you can update it from `Admin Panel` > `Settings` menu.
+You will see the Setting Groups and after clicking
+Setting Group names, all options in that Setting Group will be listed.